input-output-hk/cardanodocs.com-archived/_docs/technical/2017-05-14-hd-wallets.md

     corresponding to this root key and add them to storage along with their parents (wallets).

--   In case of file import, structure resulted from step 2 is labeled with names.
-Also wallets/addresses which existed in file and were not spent are created.
+-   In case of file import, the structure that resulted from step 2 is labeled with names.
+Also, the wallets/addresses listed in the imported file and not spent at the moment are created.

 ### New transaction handling